VictorAlessander/LP2-Project/README.md

 1. Run the mongod service (mongodb)

-2. Start spring boot server
+2. Start spring boot server using an IDLE or inside the folder 'Backend' in cli.

-3. Start npm server
+3. Start npm server for vue.JS inside the folder 'Frontend'.